 Types of Errors on Credit Reports

 There are several kinds of errors that can show up on your credit report, both major and minor.
-Common errors include:
+According to the Consumer Finance Protection Bureau (CFPB), common credit reporting errors include:

 - Incorrect name, address, or account numbers

 - Closed accounts listed as open

 - Credit accounts that aren’t yours (such as debts belonging to an ex-spouse)